apple/swift-async-algorithms/Evolution/NNNN-broadcast.md

 Creates an asynchronous sequence that can be shared by multiple consumers.

   - `history`: the number of elements previously emitted by the sequence to prefix to the iterator of a new consumer
-  - `iteratorDisposalPolicy`: the iterator disposal policy applied by a shared asynchronous sequence to its upstream iterator
+  - `iteratorDisposalPolicy`: the iterator disposal policy applied by an asynchronous broadcast sequence to its upstream iterator

  ## Comparison with other libraries